ethangclark/r2v/README.md

   setUserName(userId: string, newName: string) {
     const user = state.users.find(u => u.id === userId)
     if (user) {
-      // direct object mutation is allowed in synchronous methods :) user.fullName = newName
+      user.fullName = newName
-    } else {
-      throw Error('no user with that ID is loaded')
+      return true
     }
+    return false
   },

   async fetchUsers(userIds) {
     const users = await fetch(...)

     // Setters like `setUsers` are created automatically for non-function fields.
-    // They are also included in the resultant object's TypeScript type the object, so this is completely type-safe.
-    // (Executing `state.users = users` would not be allowed here, because this method is not asynchronous) state.setUsers(users)
+    // Executing `state.users = users` would not be allowed here, because this method is not synchronous,
+    // so there's no way for r2v to tell that state is being mutated from inside a method unless a method
+    // (like `setUsers`, in this case) is called. state.setUsers(users)
   },
 })